VIAME/VIAME/doc/install_guide.rst

 Next, do a git submodule update to pull down all required packages.
 In TortoiseGit right click on the folder you checked out the source into, move to the TortoiseGit menu section, and select `Submodule Update`.

-Now, create a build folder and run the [CMake GUI](https://cmake.org/runningcmake/).
+Now, create a build folder and run the `CMake GUI<https://cmake.org/runningcmake/>`_.
 Point it to your source and build directories, select your compiler of choice, and setup and build flags you want.

 Lastly, compile the source with your compiler of choice.